kissgyorgy/my-stars/README.md

 * [django-grappelli](https://github.com/sehmaschine/django-grappelli) - A jazzy skin for the Django Admin-Interface (official repository).
 * [django-admin-bootstrapped](https://github.com/django-admin-bootstrapped/django-admin-bootstrapped) - A Django admin theme using Twitter Bootstrap.
 It doesn't need any kind of modification on your side, just add it to the installed apps.
 * [floating-point-gui.de](https://github.com/brazzy/floating-point-gui.de) - Website that provides concise  answers to common questions about floating-point numbers.
+* [intro.js](https://github.com/usablica/intro.js) - A better way for new feature introduction and step-by-step users guide for your website and project.
 * [stroll.js](https://github.com/hakimel/stroll.js) - CSS3 list scroll effects
 * [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) - The iconic font and CSS toolkit
 * [bootswatch](https://github.com/thomaspark/bootswatch) - Themes for Bootstrap